 In the event a camp does not reach capacity, the following registration deadlines apply:

-- Residential camps close 2 days prior to the camp.
+- Overnight Camps close 2 days prior to the camp.

 HIGH PERFORMANCE CAMPS

-Entering Grades 9 - College Freshman in September 2017
+Entering Grades 9 - College Freshmen in September 2019

 Check-In: 9:00am (for all sessions)